A Countess from Hong Kong: Production

 Production began on 25 January 1966 at Pinewood Studios in Buckinghamshire, just outside London.
 The film was the second of Universal's European unit, following Fahrenheit 451.
 Production was frequently interrupted by Brando arriving late and then being hospitalized with appendicitis; Chaplin and Brando having the flu; and Loren marrying Carlo Ponti.

 Hedren described Chaplin's directorial technique in the following way: "Chaplin’s method was to act out all our different roles, which was brilliant to watch.
 Instead of directing, he’d get out there on set and say: 'OK, do this,' and show us how.
 He’d become Sophia Loren.
 He’d become me and Marlon.
 It was really unusual and I’d never seen it happen before."
 Although many members of the cast appreciated Chaplin's approach, Marlon Brando felt insulted and wanted to quit before Chaplin was able to persuade him to finish the picture.
 Brando came to consider Chaplin a "fearsomely cruel man", claiming that Chaplin: "was an egotistical tyrant and a penny-pincher.
 He harassed people when they were late, and scolded them unmercifully to work faster."
 Brando was particularly angered by what he regarded as the cruel way that Chaplin treated his son Sydney, who had a supporting role in the picture: "Chaplin was probably the most sadistic man I’d ever met."

 Home media

 The film was released on VHS in 1996, as part of the Universal Cinema Classics series.
 In 2003 it was released on DVD in widescreen format, and later re-released as part of the DVD set Marlon Brando: The Franchise Collection.
 It is now on Blu-ray.

 Reception

-The film received largely negative reviews, though it has a 60% rating on Rotten Tomatoes.
+The film received largely negative reviews.